pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 `karabiner_event_dispatcher` uses this method.

-However, there is a limitation that the mouse events will ignore modifier flags by IOHIDPostEvent.
+### Note

-For example, even if we pressed the command key (and the NX_COMMANDMASK is sent by IOHIDPostEvent), the mouse click event will be treated as click without any modifier flags. (not command+click) Thus, we should manage the mouse event's modifier flags manually.
+There is a limitation that the mouse events will ignore modifier flags by IOHIDPostEvent.
-`karabiner_grabber` uses CGEventTapCreate to modify mouse events.
+For example, even if we pressed the command key (and the NX_COMMANDMASK is sent by IOHIDPostEvent), the mouse click event will be treated as click without any modifier flags. (not command+click) `karabiner_grabber` uses `handleReport` to send modifier flag events, so we don't need to care this limitation.

 ## CGEventPost